kshootmania/ksm-chart-format/ksh_format.md

     - Format
         - "`#define_<definition-type> <name> <value>`"
         - A series of white spaces is regarded as one separator.
-    - Definition lines should be placed at the end of KSH chart file (possibly can be read even if placed anywhere, but DON'T DO THAT).
+    - Definition lines should be placed at the end of KSH chart file (although they can be read if placed anywhere, it is NOT recommended to do so).
 - Comment Line
-    - Comment Lines are ignored but shown in Editor as comments.
+    - Comment Lines are ignored but shown in the editor as comments.
     - Format
         - "`//<comment>`"
-    - Note: The "`;`" comments are not officially supported although some unofficial tools use them as comments which are not shown in Editor.
-Actually, they are fortunately ignored in MOST CASES, by not being detected as the other line types or being detected as option lines with an unknown parameter name.
+    - Note: The "`;`" comments are not officially supported, although some unofficial tools use them as comments which are not shown in the editor.
+Actually, they are fortunately ignored in MOST CASES, either because they are not detected as the other line types or because they are detected as option lines with an unknown parameter name.

 ## Header
 The lines before the first bar line are described as the header of a KSH chart file.
-The header can have only option lines (or comment lines).
+The header can contain only option lines (or comment lines).

 The list of header options is as follows:
 - "`title`" (default:"")
     - The song title (string)
     - This option must be placed at the beginning of a KSH chart file.
-No comments allowed before this.
+No comments are allowed before this option.
-        - Actually it works currently, but DON'T DO THAT.
-This restriction may improve the performance for searching charts (but this is not necessarily needed if a chart database is created in the initial loading).
 - "`title_img`" (default:"")
     - The image filename for the song title (string)
 - "`artist`" (default:"")